chklauser/rust-nvm/README.md

 Compiler
 --------
 The compiler for the toy language is very basic.
-In addition to slots for ordinary local variables, it allocates a number of slots for both call arguments as well also as "registers" to use for evaluating expressions.
+In addition to slots for ordinary local variables, it allocates a number of slots for both call arguments as well as "registers" to use for evaluating expressions.

 The register allocation algorithm is extremely primitive.
 It simulates an evaluation stack in the lower part of the local variable store and treats actual local variables as a separate namespace.